Best gaming routers in 2026: Boost your speeds and get lag-free gameplay with our top picks

 The best gaming routers let you level up your home network with top-notch performance for lag-free online gaming, multi-gig ports for faster wired downloads, unique designs complete with RGB lighting and extra features you just won’t find anywhere else.

 To determine which gaming routers provide the best wired and wireless experience, our expert team puts them through extensive real-world testing.
-In addition to running network benchmarks at multiple distances in a multi-story home to measure their speed and range, they also take a close look at their gaming specific features like bandwidth prioritization and game accelerators.
+In addition to running network benchmarks at multiple distances in a multi-story home to measure their speed and range, we also take a close look at their gaming-specific features like bandwidth prioritization and game accelerators.

 The best gaming routers you can buy today